sabari-tear/Deepfake-Detection-Mesonet/README.md

 - Enhance the dataset with more diverse examples to improve generalization.
 - Experiment with advanced architectures like Xception and EfficientNet for better performance.
 - Develop a web interface or browser extension for real-time detection.

----

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

-Feel free to contribute to the project by opening issues or submitting pull requests.
-Happy coding! 😊